 3. El Dorado Beach.
 On the California side, located about mid-town.
 Since the city installed a rock amphitheater in addition to the beach, there should be room.
 But it fills up fast.

 4. Reagan Beach.
-Just down the the street from El Dorado Beach in mid-town.
+Just down the street from El Dorado Beach in mid-town.
 Not as big of a beach but lots of lawn area.

 5. Heavenly Mountain.
 This is a walking exercise but it’s a great view.
+If you are clever, you can get a great view of our fireworks and also see the fireworks from Tahoe City in the background.

 6. In a boat.
 Of course, you have to have a boat or know someone who has a boat.
 It’s a great show, sitting under the fireworks.
 But it’s also a bit crazy when they are finished as all the boats take off in different directions and it’s dark.
 Sooooo, if you’re going to do this, take it easy coming back in.